-- a) Effective September 16, 2019 through September 15, 2024, the University shall contribute 90% of the cost of the 'Graduate Employee only' insurance premium and half the administrative fees for each month in which the Graduate Employee qualifies. - b) The University shall contribute to the cost of the enrolled Graduate Employee's partner or child or family premium at the same rates mentioned in Section 3(a) of this Article for each month in which the Graduate Employee qualifies. - c) The University shall continue to contribute to the cost of the 'Graduate Employee only' premium and administrative fees at the same rate as the previous term for each month in which the Graduate Employee is on approved medical leave, up to three months for an approved continuous medical leave of absence. - d) The University shall continue to contribute to the cost of the enrolled Graduate Employee's partner
+- a) Effective September 16, 2024 and continuing each year thereafter for the duration of the contract, the University shall contribute 90% of the cost of the 'Graduate Employee only' insurance premium and half the administrative fees for each month in which the Graduate Employee qualifies. - b) The University shall contribute to the cost of the enrolled Graduate Employee's partner or child or family premium at the same rates mentioned in Section 3(a) of this Article for each month in which the Graduate Employee qualifies. - c) The University shall continue to contribute to the cost of the 'Graduate Employee only' premium and administrative fees at the same rate as the previous term for each month in which the Graduate Employee is on approved medical leave, up to three months for an approved continuous medical leave of absence.

-- or child or family premium at the same rate as the previous term for each month in which the Graduate Employee is on approved medical leave, up to twelve (12) weeks for an approved continuous medical leave of absence. - e) The Graduate Employee's portion of the premium is due and payable at the first of each month during the Graduate Employee's employment period. - f) Graduate Employees who waive coverage under the University health plan are not eligible to receive the University's contribution.
+- d) The University shall continue to contribute to the cost of the enrolled Graduate Employee's Partner or child or family premium at the same rate as the previous term for each month in which the Graduate Employee is on approved medical leave, up to twelve (12) weeks for an approved continuous medical leave of absence. - e) The Graduate Employee's portion of the premium is due and payable at the first of each month during the Graduate Employee's employment period. - f) Graduate Employees who waive coverage under the University health plan are not eligible to receive the University's contribution.